Imaging inverse problems and generating models: sparsity and robustness versus expressivity

 About:

-In this workshop, we aim to gather researchers from the intersecting fields of inverse problems, uncertainty quantification, generative models, and related areas to discuss novel theory, new methods, and recent challenges.
-A focused multifaceted research group gathered at one location is an excellent opportunity, and may significantly advance this field and open new directions.
+In this workshop, we aimed to gathered researchers from the intersecting fields of inverse problems, uncertainty quantification, generative models, and related areas to discuss novel theory, new methods, and recent challenges.
+A focused multifaceted research group gathered at one location was an excellent opportunity, and may significantly advance this field and open new directions.

 In recent years, the worlds of generating models and inverse problems in imaging have been converging towards multiple common ideas and paradigms.